martinrybak/SQLClient/README.md

 ##Testing

 The `SQLClientTests` target contains integration tests which require a connection to an instance of SQL Server.
-The intergration tests have passed successfully on the following database servers:
+The integration tests have passed successfully on the following database servers:

 * SQL Server 7.0 (TDS 7.0)
 * SQL Server 2000 (TDS 7.1)